 Please click here to view our Apprenticeship Employer handbook.

 An apprentice can study at various levels, depending on the roles you are looking to fill.

 Intermediate apprenticeships are allocated to junior roles within a company.
 These apprenticeships teach candidates who are new to the industry the basic skills and knowledge required to progress within their chosen career path.
-Examples of job roles include a beautician, maintenance engineer, premises manager, healthcare support worker and sewing machinist.
+Examples of job roles include admin assistant, junior hair stylist or commis chef.

 Advanced apprenticeships build on the skills and knowledge acquired from an intermediate apprenticeship.
 These apprenticeships begin to specialise the candidate’s knowledge of the industry and are suitable for those who have previously completed an apprenticeship or have been within their job role for some time.
-Examples of job roles at this level include a team leader, project officer, installation/maintenance electrician, aerospace technician, plumbing and domestic heating engineer.
+Examples of job roles include software developer, chef de partie or electrical engineer.

 Higher apprenticeships are for those within senior roles within a company who want to develop their skills further to progress.
-These apprenticeships are equivalent to completing a foundation degree or HND.
-Examples of job roles include a manufacturing production engineer, installation engineer, or test and commissioning engineer.
+These apprenticeships are the equivalent to completing a foundation degree or HND.
+Examples of job roles include apprentice teacher, lab technician or project manager.

 Metalcraft Europe Group

 Contact our specialist business advisors – they can help with: